davelively14/locorum/README.md

     - ADD: get_collection(collection_id) - fetches a given result_collection
     - ADD: uses :ets (Erlang Term Storage) to store all ResultsCollections for a given Project
     - ADJ: BackendSys.Helpers -> no longer broadcasts directly to the channel.
 Instead, it will store results in Repo and then send as a message back to the server.
+    - ADJ: added fetch_new_results to get new data from BackendSys
   - ADJ: Locorum.ProjectChannel
     - DEL: No longer pulls data from the Repo
       - ADD: Asks for most recent ResultsCollections from ProjectChannelServer and returns that to joining call.
 This should allow for minimum amount of refactoring.